 As Christians, we know we are to obey God, to grow spiritually, and to actually apply the Bible to our lives.
 But applying God’s word to your life can be a challenge in today’s world.
 Thankfully the word of God itself gives us an understanding on how to best apply God’s word in our everyday life.
 The Scriptures are clear that it is impossible to obey God’s commands without the grace of Jesus Christ and the power of the Holy Spirit:

 “I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.”
 John 15:5

 3. Faith is more than just rules—it’s a relationship

-With many doctrines, belief systems, and symbolic traditions encompassed under the word, “Christianity, it paints God to be an unrelenting task master full with a list of legalistic rules.
+With many doctrines, belief systems, and symbolic traditions encompassed under the word, “Christianity, it paints God to be an unrelenting task master with a list of legalistic rules.
 I want my kids to know faith isn’t about rules, I want them to experience God’s love and what it’s like to have a relationship with Jesus.
-Being loved by Christ motivates me to want to do what God asks through his Word, to live life for Christ and it’s what will motivate them to pursue God’s heart.
+Being loved by Christ motivates me to want to do what God asks through His Word, to live life for Christ and it’s what will motivate them to pursue God’s heart.

 4. Faith is an action

 Faith is love in action.
 Faith is being the hands and feet of Jesus.
 It’s seeing a need in our community and taking action when the Holy Spirit prompts.
 Our faith shows itself in things we say and do and in the way we treat other people.
 “Talk is cheap.”
 “Actions speak louder than words.”
 “You have to be willing to put your money where your mouth is.”
 “You can talk the talk, but can you walk the walk?”
 These phrases remind us there is a difference between intention and action.